 With and without successful treatment, be aware that:

-- your client’s redness or tenderness can continue for about a week, even if the infection has been successfully treated.
+- redness or tenderness can continue for about a week, even if the infection has been successfully treated.

 - Candidiasis (thrush) can result from antibiotic therapy, and it may occur later.
-Its treatment is different, and your should not mistake the signs and symptoms as another bout of mastitis.
+Its treatment is different, and you should not mistake the signs and symptoms as another bout of mastitis.

 - An unresolved episode of mastitis can lead to a breast abscess, which is very serious and requires special treatment and, in extreme cases, temporary cessation of breastfeeding on the affected side.

-This isn’t everything you need to know about helping a client with mastitis.
-There are many more important details in this Workbook.
+This isn’t everything you need to know about mastitis.
+If you are a professional, you’ll want to see many more important details in this Workbook.
 Remember, like other breastfeeding problems, mastitis is temporary and solvable.